smidas/radagen/README.md

 my_string = gen.string_alphanumeric
 ```

 So far we required the Radagen gem and "namespaced" the Radagen module to `gen`.
-Throughout the rest of this documentation it will be assume `Radagen` is namespaced to `gen`.
-Let's take look at what values these generators can produce.
+Throughout the rest of this documentation it will be assumed `Radagen` is namespaced to `gen`.
+Let's take look at what values these generators produce.

 ```ruby
 my_fixnum.sample => [0, 0, -1, 1, -3, -4, -5, -1, -2, -7]
 my_string.sample => ["", "", "jV", "", "7zS", "2", "U9O84Q", "4S", "6Ccw66", "0Sip741V"]
 ```

 `sample` above is a utility method on the `Radagen::Generator` object that allows you to interact with your generator seeing what type of values it will produce.
 As shown above `sample` returns a sampling of 10 values by default.
-You can change this number sampled by providing a count.
+You can also provide a count.

 ```ruby
 my_string.sample(30) =>  ["",